 This is a great solution for businesses or organizations that need to get approvals from multiple people on various documents.
 The add-on makes it easy to track document status and who needs to sign off on what.

 Plus, respondents can add comments to each form field so that everyone is on the same page.
 If there are any issues with the document, it can be quickly edited and resubmitted for approval.
 Overall, this is a convenient and efficient way to manage document approvals.

-How to set up approval workflows with signatures using Form Publisher
+How to set up approval workflows in Google Forms with signatures using Form Publisher

 The first thing you’ll need to do is download the Form Publisher add-on.
 It’s free and available on the Google Workspace Marketplace.
 Once you’ve installed the extension, you’ll be able to create your approval workflows.